You are here

 Class Times and Location

-All classes will be held in the Spring Valley Building on the American University campus in Washington, DC.
-All classes are scheduled from 9:00 a.m to 4:00 p.m.
+All classes are typically held in the Spring Valley Building on the American University campus in Washington, DC, but are being conducted virtually via Zoom until it is deemed safe to resume in-class training.
+All classes are scheduled from 9:00 a.m. to 4:00 p.m.

 Week 1 (5 day session):

 Participants explore various roles, responsibilities, and choices in creating high performing organizations.
 A basic assumption is that leadership is a journey of continuously struggling to know oneself, understand one's relationship with others, and take responsibility for making conscious choices through reading, dialogue, and reflection.
 Participants focus on their personal approaches to leadership, develop an awareness of the advantages and disadvantages that accompany them, identify personal values and understand how those values drive both a leader's and follower's behavior, learn about the role of individual vision and mission in leading others, and understand the different skills required as one is promoted to levels of increasing responsibility.
 (Three Days)

 Leader as Team Builder and Facilitator